Wolvercote: Education

 A National School was founded in 1817 in the Glebe house; it moved to land to the west of the church in 1856.
 Wolvercote Infants' School (Upper Wolvercote) was built in 1897, on land given by the Duke of Marlborough, and was opened on 11 May 1898.
 Under Oxfordshire County Council it became a "first school" in 1974, taking children from 5 to 9 years old, but following a re-organisation of Oxford's schools in 2002, it was extended to become Wolvercote Primary School with an attached nursery school, taking children from 4 to 11 years.
 After the age of 11, most children move up to attend Cherwell School in Summertown.
 A school was opened at Wolvercote Paper Mill but has now been converted into housing.

 Public houses

-Wolvercote has three public houses.
+Wolvercote has four public houses.
 The Wolvercote and the White Hart are by the central small green in Lower Wolvercote.
 The Wolvercote used to be called Jacob's Inn and the Red Lion before that.
 The White Hart is now owned by the Wolvercote community and is a free house.
 The Plough Inn, controlled by Greene King Brewery, is by the green and the canal in Upper Wolvercote.
+The Trout Inn which is opposite the Godstow Nunnery ruins.
+The Trout Inn is owned by Mitchells and Butler's.